Age Calculator guide

 • Compare leap-day birthdays with normal calendar dates.

-The calculator compares two valid calendar dates, subtracts full years, then remaining months and days.
+In plain language: The calculator compares two valid calendar dates, subtracts full years, then remaining months and days.
 It also counts total days using UTC calendar dates.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer